Vir Singh (writer): Works

 The Khalsa Tract Society periodically made available under the title Nirguniara, low-cost publications on Sikh theology, history and philosophy and on social and religious reform.
 Through this journal, Singh established contact with an ever-expanding circle of readers.
 He used the Nirguniara as a vehicle for his own self-expression.
 Some of his major creative works such as Sri Guru Nanak Chamatkar and Sri Guru Kalgidhar Chamatkar, were originally serialised in its columns.

 In literature, Singh started as a writer of novels which are considered forerunners of the Punjabi novel.
 His writings in this genre – Sundari (1898), Bijay Singh (1899), Satwant Kaur (published in two parts, I in 1900 and II in 1927), were aimed at recreating the heroic period (eighteenth century) of Sikh history.
 Through these novels he made available to his readers, models of courage, fortitude and human dignity.
 Singh championed the Sikh identity in a way that did not devalue other religions.
 He even reprimanded the violation and destruction the Hindu idols in Kashmir in his book, Avantipur de Khandar.
 Singh also criticized and discouraged religious fanaticism, citing those as victims of their own fears brought on by a fervent and obsessive belief.

 The novel Subhagji da Sudhar Hathin Baba Naudh Singh, popularly known as Baba Naudh Singh (serialised in Nirguniara from 1907 onwards and published in book form in 1921), shares with the epic Rana Surat Singh (which he had started serialising in 1905) Vir Singh's interest in the theme of a widow's desperate urge for a reunion with her dead husband.

 Soon after the publication of Rana Surat Singh in book form in 1919, he turned to shorter poems and lyrics.
 These included Dil Tarang (1920), Tarel Tupke (1921), Lahiran de Har (1921), Matak Hulare (1922), Bijlian de Har (1927) and Mere Sayian Jio (1953).
 Through these works, he paved the way for the emergence of the Punjabi poem.

 In November 1899, he started a Punjabi weekly, the Khalsa Samachar.
 He revised and enlarged Giani Hazara Singh's dictionary, Sri Guru Granth Kosh, originally published in 1898.
 The revised version was published in 1927.
 He published critical editions of some of the old Sikh texts such as Sikhan di Bhagat Mala (1912), Prachin Panth Prakash (1914), Puratan Janam Sakhi (1926) and Sakhi Pothi (1950).

-An important work was Singh's annotation of Santokh Singh's Sri Gur Pratap Suraj Granth, published from 1927 to 1935 in fourteen volumes.
+An important work was Singh's annotation of Kavi Santokh Singh's Suraj Prakash, published from 1927 to 1935 in fourteen volumes.
+This publication of Suraj Prakash would be Vir Singh's single most lengthy endeavor of his life.